 A graph is a data structure that consists of a set of nodes connected by edges.
 Graphs are used to simulate many real-world problems, such as paths in cities, circuit networks, and social networks.
-This post is to implement graph as adjacency list.
+This post is to implement a graph as an adjacency list.

 Table of Content